jclopess/PointTrackPro/replit.md

 ## Overview

-This is a full-stack time tracking application built with React (frontend) and Express (backend).
-The system allows employees to register their work hours and managers to oversee employee time records, approve justifications, and generate reports.
+This is a comprehensive time tracking and HR management application for Brazilian organizations with three user roles: admin (full system access), manager (employee oversight and user management), and employee (time tracking only).
+The system features sequential 4-times daily registration, department-based organization, comprehensive user management with CPF-based authentication, and employment type management with varying work hours.
 The application uses a PostgreSQL database via Neon with Drizzle ORM for data management.

+## Recent Changes (July 15, 2025)

+✓ Expanded database schema to include functions, employment types, and password reset requests tables ✓ Implemented admin user role with full system access and user management capabilities
+✓ Added comprehensive user registration form with CPF (000.000.000-00), phone (00) 90000-0000, employment details, and status management
+✓ Created admin dashboard for managing users, departments, functions, and employment types ✓ Replaced public user registration with password recovery functionality on auth page ✓ Updated authentication system to use CPF as login credential instead of username ✓ Fixed React hooks error in authentication flow
+✓ Added proper role-based access control with admin/manager/employee permissions

 ## User Preferences